TARAAI/Read-Write/docs/read.md

 In Read/Write subscriptions are turned on by default.
-Anytime useRead is called it automatically listens for any document changes both locally and global and will rerender when data changes.
+Anytime useRead is called it automatically listens for any document changes both locally and globally.
+When the order changes, docs are added/removed from the query results or the contents of a document are changed, then the hook will fire and this will trigger the React component to rerender.
 As of v1, there is not a single fetching; only a fetch and subscribe for global changes.

 You can minimize when rerender are triggered by selecting a